Jaw Joint Devices

 The most frequent patient problems reported in the MDRs included pain, swelling, infection, additional surgical procedure (including revision or additional procedures), headache, limited mobility of the implanted joint, ossification, hypersensitivity, disability, and additional therapy/non-surgical treatment.

-We are grateful to Dr. Daniel Laskin, Adjunct Clinical Professor and Chairman Emeritus at Virginia Commonwealth University School of Dentistry, Oral and Maxillofacial Surgery, for his many years as our clinical advisor and for writing the content in this section.
+We are grateful to the late Dr. Daniel Laskin and former Adjunct Clinical Professor and Chairman Emeritus at Virginia Commonwealth University School of Dentistry, Oral and Maxillofacial Surgery, for his many years as our clinical advisor and for writing the content in this section.

 The TMJ Association, Ltd. (TMJA) presents this information solely as an informational guide based on the number of questions we receive for specific information on available devices.
 The TMJ Association does not endorse any specific prosthetic device for use in the TM joint nor do we endorse any of the devices of the companies listed.
 Feel free to contact the TMJA with any TMJ implant questions or concerns you may have at email@example.com.